bkeroack/elita/doc/global.rst

 .. http:get::   /global/users/(string:username)

    Get a user and create and return an auth token (if necessary).
+This will create a new auth token if one does not currently exist.

    This can be considered the equivalent to "logging in".

    :param password: Password (URL-encoded if necessary)